misakimichy/react-help-queue/README.md

 I welcome any feedbacks and questions to misaki.koonce@gmail.com

 ## Technologies Used
-Git, GitHub, ReactJS and Webpack
+Git, GitHub, Webpack, React, Redux and Firebase

 ## License
 Copyright © 2020 under the MIT License